Grandia III: Characters

 The characters of Grandia III were designed by You Yoshinari.
 The game centers on Yuki, a 16-year-old boy who dreams of becoming an ace pilot like his idol, the legendary Sky Captain Schmidt.
 Together with his friend Rotts, he builds his own magic-powered aircraft in an attempt to fly over the ocean, but becomes sidetracked due to the intervention of his mother, Miranda.
 When Yuki and Miranda meet Alfina, a beautiful young girl with the ability to communicate with Sacred Beasts, the god-like guardians of the planet, they become involved in an adventure.
-During their journey, the party meets four other characters who become playable at certain points in the story: Alonso, a sailor who dreams of completing his map of the world; Ulf, a simple man who rides a dragon named Shiba; Dahna, a cynical cartomancer with a hidden soft side; and Hect, a sullen musician from a troubled village.
+During their journey, the party meets four other characters who become playable at certain points in the story: Alonso, a sailor who dreams of completing his map of the world; Ulf, a carefree demi-human boy who travels on a flying dragon; Dahna, a cynical cartomancer with a hidden soft side; and Hect, a sullen musician from a troubled village.

 The unprincipled brother of Alfina, Emellious, can also communicate with the guardians, but abandoned his duties as a Communicator to seek the power of Xorn, a rogue guardian with the power of darkness, and become a god.
 Emellious is assisted in his endeavor by Kornell, a large, imposing man with an iron gauntlet; Violetta, who serves Emellious out of a desire for the sibling relationship he shares with Alfina; La-Ilim, a demonic creature who uses an artifact known as the Crystal Skull to summon undead beasts; and Grau, Emellious' right-hand man and conniving strategist.
 In order to combat their adversaries, the heroes must travel across the world to meet the Sacred Beasts, who consist of Gryph the eagle, Drak the dragon, Yoat the ram, Seiba the unicorn, and Unama the dolphin.